skylarbsandler/Week2Assessment/Tourism/README.md

 Your task is to do the following:
 1. Add the `Show` RESTful route to display the name and abbreviation for a particular state.
 1. Add a test for your new `Show` route in the `StateCRUDTests.cs` file.

-### Submission
-* Submit the Assessment Submission form linked in your cohort slack channel!

-## Rubric
-This assessment has a total of 20 Points.
-Earning 14 or more points is a pass and will indicate that you are progressing well with the material.

-As a reminder, this assessment is for students and instructors to determine if there are any areas that need additional reinforcement!